commandprompt/pgmanage-docs/src/en/00_introduction.md

 * Microsoft SQL Server

 ## Supported Platforms
  - Linux
  - Windows 10 and higher
  - macOS
- - Web *
+ - Web (Enterprise Edition only)

+## Supported Architectures
-> **Note:** PgManage currently only supports x86_64 architecture; ARM64 support may be added in the future.
+x86_64 is the only architecture currently supported.
+ARM64 support may be added in the future.
-> *Web access is supported by PgManage Enterprise only.

 ## Credits
-PgManage is being developed by [CommandPrompt Inc](https://www.commandprompt.com/).
+Audax Data Manager is brought you by [CommandPrompt Inc](https://www.commandprompt.com/).
 We proudly leverage all of the great work done by the original (now dormant) project [OmniDB](https://github.com/OmniDB/OmniDB).
-Postgres query plan visualization is powered by [Pev2](https://github.com/dalibo/pev2).
-SQL query generation is powered by [Knex.js](https://knexjs.org).
-SQL code completion is powered by [ANTLR](https://www.antlr.org/).
+SQL Query Generation in the Schema editor is powered by [Knex.js](https://knexjs.org)
+Entity Relationship Diagrams are rendered with [Cytoscape.js](https://js.cytoscape.org/)
-Data tables are handled by the awesome [Tabulator.js](https://tabulator.info/) library.
+Data tables are handled by the awesome [Tabulator.js](https://tabulator.info/) library
+Audax is built with Django and [Vue.js](https://vuejs.org/).
+Code completion is powered by [ANTLR](https://www.antlr.org/)